 REHABILITATION SERVICES – A comprehensive rehabilitation program using an interdisciplinary goal-oriented approach in helping people with physical disabilities develop the skills they need to live as independently as possible.
 Services include: physical therapy, occupational therapy, and speech-language therapy.

-COVENANT CLINIC OELWEIN - The area’s largest Primary Care network.
-With 22 locations in Northeast Iowa and more than 130 providers Covenant Clinic is ready to serve all your family’s health care needs, at every time of life.
-Four providers are based in Covenant Clinic Oelwein, two providers are located in nearby Fairbank and two others serve Covenant Clinic in Arlington.
+Oelwein Family Medicine - The area’s largest Primary Care network.
+With 22 locations in Northeast Iowa and more than 130 providers our clinic is ready to serve all your family’s health care needs, at every time of life.

 SPECIALTY CLINICS – Specialists on-site include orthopedics, cardiology, ophthalmology, podiatry, internal medicine (nephrology) and urology.

-MERCY SLEEP CENTER - Mercy’s Sleep Center is accredited by the American Academy of Sleep Medicine (AASM).
+SLEEP CENTER - MercyOne's Sleep Center is accredited by the American Academy of Sleep Medicine (AASM).
 The Sleep Center is designed to evaluate and classify sleep patterns and stages of a person’s sleep, identify various sleep problems and determine treatment if indicated).

 WILLIAMS WELLNESS CENTER - The Williams Wellness Center offers fitness and recreational programs for community members of all ages throughout the year.